marc2k3/marc2k3.github.io/docs/component/musicbrainz64.md

 - `RELEASECOUNTRY` is written to `TXXX:RELEASECOUNTRY` rather than `TXXX:MUSICBRAINZ ALBUM RELEASE COUNTRY`
 - `PERFORMER` is written to `TXXX:PERFORMER` rather than `TMCL` / `IPLS`

+The reasoning for this is twofold:

+- `foobar2000` has never been able to read or write certain frames like `UFID` / `TMCL` / `IPLS`.
-The whole purpose of this is to unify tag display/search across `foobar2000` regardless of file format.
+- And for frames that are recognised, it unifies tag display/search regardless of file format.
 It's easier to search for `%LABEL% IS blah` rather than `%LABEL% IS blah OR %PUBLISHER% IS blah` which is what you'd have to do if this was `Picard` compatible.